Siddharth172004/TalentScout---AI-Hiring-Assistant/README.md

 LangChain structures prompts and maintains conversation memory.

 ### 3️⃣ Response Generation
-Mistral LLM generates context-aware, professional responses.
+LLM generates context-aware, professional responses.

+### 4️⃣ Logging & Error Handling
+The application implements basic logging and exception handling to improve debugging and system reliability.

+- Logging level used: **INFO**
+- Logs are stored in **app.log**
+- Errors are captured and handled gracefully to prevent application crashes

-### 4️⃣ UI Rendering
+### 5️⃣ UI Rendering
 Responses are displayed back to the user in real time.

 *(A workflow diagram is included in the project documentation.)*